y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - 4.2 であげたような challenges 以外にも、multicore threading が進化する中で、いくつか困難がある。One way to address these difficulties and better support the design of multithreaded applications is to transfer the creation and management of threading from application developers to compilers and run-time libraries.
 - This strategy, termed implicit threading, is a popular trend today.
 In this section, we explore three alternative approaches for designing multithreaded programs that can take advantage of multicore processors through implicit threading.
 - Thread Pools
-  - Whereas creating a seperate thread is certainly superior to creating the separate process, a multithreaded server nonetheless has potential problems.
+  - Whereas creating a separate thread is certainly superior to creating the separate process, a multithreaded server nonetheless has potential problems.
     - The first issue concerns the amount of time required to create the thread, together with the fact that the thread will be discarded once it has completed its work.
     - The second issue is more troublesome.
 If we allow all concurrent requests to be serviced in a new thread, we have not placed a bound on the number of threads concurrently active in the system.
       - One solution to this problem is to use a thread pool.